 Ancora High School has the authority to determine which credits will transfer from another school.
-All transfer credits must align with the Texas Essential Knowledge and Skills curriculum requirements.
+All transfer credits must align with the Ancora High School curriculum requirements.

 Students who wish to transfer credit from another institution must submit transcripts from all institutions attended.
-An applicant may be granted transfer credit for courses taken at other schools that are determined to substantively address a consistent set of learning objectives compared with courses offered at Ancora High school and must align with the Texas Essential Knowledge and Skills curriculum requirements.
+An applicant may be granted transfer credit for courses taken at other schools that are determined to substantively address a consistent set of learning objectives compared with courses offered at Ancora High school.